MadrinanComLab/Exp-PocketBase/README.md

 <br/>

-`UseLogin.js` will be looked like this after the destructuring:
+`UseLogin.js` will look like this after the destructuring:
 ```javascript
 import PB from "lib/pocketbase";